 Over the past several years, the Planning Commission has spent time at many meetings learning about the RRC program, Form-Based Code, and analyzing pieces of the proposed Zoning Ordinance Amendments in detail.
 It would be very difficult to adopt one section without two others, because of the intertwined nature of the Ordinance.
-So, after years of work, we have compiled all of those sections into one large amendment to the Zoning Ordinance.
+So, after years of work, we have compiled those sections into two large amendments to the Zoning Ordinance, the text amendments and the map amendments.